Art Alexakis

 Arthur Paul Alexakis (born April 12, 1962) is an American musician best known as the singer-songwriter and guitarist of the rock band Everclear.
-He has been a member of several notable bands, in addition to his own work as a songwriter for other artists.
-Alexakis founded several record labels throughout his career, and worked as an A&R representative for major record labels between and during his own musical projects.
-Later he became a political activist, and lobbied for special concerns which included drug awareness policies, and support of the families of the military.
+He has been a member of several other bands in addition to his own work as a songwriter for other artists.
+Alexakis has founded several record labels throughout his career and worked as an A&R representative for major record labels between and during his own musical projects.
+Later he became a political activist and lobbied for special concerns which include drug awareness policies and support for the families of the military.

 Early life

 Alexakis was born in Los Angeles, the youngest of five children.
 When Art was five years old his father left the family, and financial difficulties forced his mother to relocate the family to the Mar Vista Gardens housing project in California, located on the west side of Los Angeles in Del Rey.
-Alexakis was physically and sexually abused by older children in his neighborhood.
+When Alexakis was 8 years old, he was beaten and sexually assaulted by older children in his neighborhood.

 His brother George died of a heroin overdose when Alexakis was 12.
-That same year, Alexakis's 15-year-old girlfriend committed suicide.
+That same year, Alexakis's 15-year-old girlfriend died by suicide.
 Not long after her death, Alexakis attempted suicide by filling his pockets with sand and lead weights and jumping off the Santa Monica Pier.
 Later, he said that the vision and voice of his brother George compelled him to survive.
 Alexakis started shooting up when he was 13, mostly taking crystal methamphetamine.
 He became addicted to heroin and cocaine, and he survived a cocaine overdose when he was 22.
 He quit drugs cold turkey in June 1989.

-Alexakis took film classes at Los Angeles Community College.
+Alexakis attended Santa Monica High School and took film classes at Los Angeles Community College.

 Music career

 Early bands

-While living in Los Angeles in the '80s, Alexakis was in a band called Shakin' Brave.
-Shakin' Brave featured a rather rough rock sound, but never really rose above the sea of music in Southern California.
+While living in Los Angeles in the 1980s, Alexakis was in a band called Shakin' Brave.
+Shakin' Brave featured a rather rough rock sound, but failed to emerge from the sea of music in Southern California.
 Alexakis and his first wife Anita relocated to San Francisco.

-While living in San Francisco, Alexakis stumbled upon a genre of music known as "cowpunk", a style merging two prevalent forms of music with which he grew up — the tunefulness of country and the distorted guitars/fast tempo of rock and roll.
+While living in San Francisco, Alexakis discovered a genre of music known as "cowpunk", a style merging two prevalent forms of music with which he grew up — the tunefulness of country and the distorted guitars/fast tempo of rock and roll.
 Inspired, Alexakis established Shindig Records.
 He spent several years with his cowpunk band, the Easy Hoes that formed in the late '80s and released one album, Tragic Songs of Life, in 1989.